DJrizzley/literature/novels/moby_dick.md

 rousing himself to see how the night wore on.

-CHAPTER 134.
-The Chase—Second Day.
+# CHAPTER 134.
+The Chase—Second Day

 At day-break, the three mast-heads were punctually manned afresh.